pyapp-kit/magicgui/docs/index.md

 customized GUIs with complex layouts, it may be more appropriate to use a lower-level GUI framework.

-The API is organized into multiple levels:
+The API is organized into 2 main levels:

 <figure markdown>
   ![Image title](images/api_levels.png){ width="350",loading=lazy }